Justia Lawyer Rating

 Back to Frequently Asked Questions

-A. The most important thing you can do to help your case is to remain silent.
+The most important thing you can do to help your case is to remain silent.
 You have the right to refuse to answer questions from the Police and also from the office of family relations.
-In many cases the admissions of the accused are some of the most powerful evidence that the State’s Attorney has against you so don’t help them make their case and maintain your silence.
+The admissions of the accused are some of the most powerful evidence that the State’s Attorney has against you so don’t help them make their case and maintain your silence.
 Let your attorney do any talking for you.
 Another important thing you can do is to carefully document any evidence of any injuries that you or the victim sustained while you can with your camera equipped smart phone.
 Very often this kind of evidence can be invaluable.
 When dealing with the Police always remain professional, polite and cooperate but insistent on your right to have a Stamford criminal defense lawyer present before you have to answer any questions.

 Back to Frequently Asked Questions